allebone/help.omni.af.mil/docs/PEX/Introduction.md

 **Light Gray Shading**.
 If a data field is shaded light-gray, that indicates the field is non-editable.

 **Line Highlighting for Selected Items**.
 To change the color used for highlighting selected items on your computer: right-click on your Desktop, select Properties, Appearance Tab, Item drop-down, Selected Items, and Color dropdown.
 Select a new color for the Item and Font.
 Click OK.

+---

+## How to use PEX Help

+PEX modules are designed for specific functions and each has its own look and feel.
+Corresponding help files are written based on a particular module and vary in format.
+The following descriptions apply as required.

+Module help topics provide:

+**Introduction**

+Provides a brief overview of the module; the intent, what it is used for, and how it is used in a unit.

+**Permissions**
+What roles can access \(read\) and what roles can edit \(update\) the module.
+For example, "any user, including Basic User, can access and view the module" or "role X can update this and that."

+**Rules**
+Business rules hard-wired into PEX.
+For example, "an evaluator cannot grade his own worksheet."

+**Module Notes**
+General notes, covering the entire module, considered essential to emphasize those not immediately obvious to the user.

+**Controls**
+Path to the described topic.

+**Workspace**
+Control locations and the control's basic function.

+**Workflow**
+Visually describes, in flowchart form, how to progress through the module with numbered call outs.
+Call outs are briefly described below the image.

+**Setup**
+How to configure the module for your unit.

+**Processes**
+Descriptive individual use cases and processes that can be accomplished in the module.
+These may be a single topic or multiple topics, depending on the complexity of the module.

+**Key words explained**

+!!! tip "Tip"
+     Tips are tweaks and common practices not described elsewhere.
+"Gotchas" that don't fall into other categories, typically learned from experience in the lab, field or help desk.

+!!! note "note"
+     Indicates operating procedures, techniques, etc. Considered essential to emphasize.

+!!! caution "Caution"
+     Indicates operating procedures, techniques, etc., which could result in an operating deficiency if not carefully followed.
+Something that can be reversed.

+!!! danger "Warning"
+    Indicates operating procedures, techniques, etc. which could result in an irreversible condition or permanent loss of data if not carefully followed.
+Something that cannot be reversed.

+!!! bug "Bug"
+     A known bug or software issue.

+**Header and Title Formats**

+# Heading 1

+Title of the module or top-level topic.

+## Heading 2

+A tab name, major control, or link.

+### Heading 3

+A primary page or header within a topic.

+**Heading 4**

+A breakdown of a major sub-topic within a module.

+---